 What is Keratoconus?

+At first, patients with keratoconus may simply experience bad vision.
 The symptoms of keratoconus may change over time as the disease progresses, and include:

-- An increased sensitivity to light.
+- An increased sensitivity to light

-- Sudden worsening of vision.
+- Sudden worsening of vision and irregular astigmatism

-- Eye irritation and/or headaches.
+- Eye irritation and/or headaches

-- Frequent changes in eyeglass prescriptions.
+- Frequent changes in vision correction prescriptions

 KNOW YOUR DOCTOR